 Until recently, these ads were limited to ISPs’ internal advertising networks.
 Both the ISP itself and third parties display ads on web services owned by the ISP, such as the ISP’s website, based on the information they collect.
 They can also send you targeted promotions or advertisements in emails.

 ISPs sometimes work with third-party ad networks, for which they will place an advertising beacon or cookie on their own website that can be used by third parties.
 These cookies and beacons collect data and allow third parties to target you on their own websites using that information.

 Finally, US ISPs recently rolled back privacy regulations that prevented them from selling your browsing data to third parties.
 Despite an outcry from consumer and privacy advocates, ISPs can now sell users’ traffic content and metadata to whomever it wishes, typically third-party advertising networks.

-The repeal of this regulation only occurred in 2017, so we’ve yet to see how ISPs will take advantage and how far they will actually go when it comes to invading their users’ privacy.
 Some ISPs have pledged not to sell customers’ individual browsing data that includes PII, but this is somewhat of an empty promise since they are still lawfully barred from doing so according to the Cable Communications Policy Act.

 ISPs you can trust with your privacy

 To give you a broad view of how American ISPs approach their users’ privacy, we’ve put together a table comparing about 20 different ISPs.
 We delved through each of their subscriber privacy policies (note these are typically separate from their website privacy policies) and examined five key criteria: